 If you are considering getting a tattoo, you may be wondering about the dyes and pigments tattoo professionals use.
 These dyes and pigments are placed directly under your skin using a tattoo gun, so it is wise to educate yourself regarding allergic reactions and what the ingredients are in the dyes and pigments used in tattoo ink.
-Tattoo dyes and pigments are not FDA approved, and there has been little research done on how toxic tattoo inks actually may be.

 What Is in Tattoo Dyes and Pigments?

 Most pigments are mixed with a carrier to keep the pigment evenly distributed during application, to aid in application to the skin and to inhibit the growth of pathogens.
-The following carriers are considered to be safe, if made up one or a combination of the following ingredients.
+The following carriers are considered to be safe, if made up of one or a combination of the following ingredients.

 There are at least fifty different kinds of pigments used in tattoos.
 Pigments are usually metal salts and industrial paints.
-Many pigments contain a great deal of copper, lead and lithium, all of which is toxic in high dosages.
+Many pigments contain a great deal of copper, lead and lithium, all of which are toxic in high dosages.

 While each ink manufacturer uses their own blend of pigments to produce colors, according to BMEzine, several pigments are used frequently:

 Iron oxide is made from iron and oxygen, seen in nature as rust.
 Logwood is a natural dye from logwood tree extracts, while carbon is ash or soot.

 Browns are typically created from iron oxide and iron ochre clay.

 Cinnabar is considered toxic and comes from mercury sulfide.
 Cadmium red is derived from the heavy metal cadmium and possibly carcinogenic.
 Naphthol-AS pigment is classified as an azo pigment and used in manufacturing.
 This pigment has been noted to have fewer allergic reactions reported.
 Note: Red pigments are often toxic and more commonly cause allergic reactions than other pigments.